exiang/open_hub_wiki/Step-by-Step-Todo-module-Chapter5.md

 To use a setting:

 `Setting::code2value('todo-defaultDisplayLimit', 50)`
-  * 50 is the default value to use when todo-defaultDisplayLimit not found or set
+  * 50 is the default error code value to use when todo-defaultDisplayLimit not found or set

 ## Inject CSS & JS to application scope
-There are scenario where your module need to apply CSS and Javascript to the entire application beyond module scope. e.g. a bookmark module will needs to add an 'Add to bookmark' button across all pages.
+There are scenarios where your module need to apply CSS and Javascript to the entire application beyond module scope. e.g. a bookmark module will needs to add an 'Add to bookmark' button across all pages.

 OpenHub module support this thru `protected/modules/todo/TodoModule.php`:
 ```php